Science Buddies: About Science Buddies

-Noticing how much fun his teenage daughter had participating in science fairs but dismayed to discover a shortage of quality science fair help online, Ken Hess thought science fair "productivity tools" and mentoring would allow many more students to participate in science fairs and develop inspirational relationships with science role models.
+Noticing how much fun his teenage daughter had participating in science fairs, but dismayed to discover a shortage of quality science fair help online, Ken Hess thought science fair "productivity tools" and mentoring would allow many more students to participate in science fairs and develop inspirational relationships with science role models.
 Over time, such a program would help students improve their science skills and literacy while inspiring them to consider careers in science and engineering.
 So, in early 2001, Ken Hess started a charity with a mission of developing online tools and support for students doing science fair projects.

 In collaboration with high tech companies, government labs and agencies (like NOAA and NASA), universities, and other science education resources, Science Buddies offers scientist-authored tools, tips, and techniques.
-Doug Osheroff, (Nobel Prize winning physicist), and Bernard Harris (retired NASA astronaut) both serve on theScience Buddies scientific advisory board.
+Doug Osheroff, (Nobel Prize winning physicist), and Bernard Harris (retired NASA astronaut) both serve on the Science Buddies scientific advisory board.